Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Experiments

-\textbf{Number of labeled training positives:} The performance of \emph{PUUPL} steadily increased and seemed to plateau at 91.4\% at 3,000 labeled positives (Fig.~\ref{fig:robustness}b).
-The gap between nnPU and \emph{PUUPL} was largest in the low labeled data region with a 1.44\% gap at 250 labels, where \emph{PUUPL} achieved 87.59\% accuracy, shrinking to a gap of 0.52\% with 3,000 labels, where \emph{PUUPL}'s performance was 91.44\%.
-This supports our intuition about the importance of accounting for prediction uncertainty because, as the amount of labeled data decreases, uncertainty becomes more important to detect overfitting and to prevent the model from assigning incorrect pseudo-labels.
+\paragraph{Number of labeled training positives} The performance of PUUPL steadily increased and seemed to plateau at 91.4\% at 3,000 labeled positives (Fig.~\ref{fig:robustness}b).
+The gap between nnPU and PUUPL was largest in the low labeled data region with a 1.44\% gap at 250 labels, where PUUPL achieved 87.59\% accuracy, shrinking to a gap of 0.52\% with 3,000 labels, where PUUPL's performance was 91.44\%.
+This supports our intuition about the importance of accounting for prediction uncertainty because, as the amount of labeled data decreases, uncertainty becomes more important to detect overfitting and prevent the model from assigning incorrect pseudo-labels.

-\textbf{Loss combination:} The best performing combination had $\lambda=0.1$, with modest performance reduction until $\lambda=0.5$ (Fig.~\ref{fig:robustness}c).
-Too small values nullified the effect of pseudo-labeling, and larger values harmed performance.
-When too few samples are pseudo-labeled, the loss $\mathcal{L}_L$ is a high variance estimator of the classification risk, and thus should not be weighted excessively.
-This effect may be reduced as more pseudo-labels are added, and dynamic adaptation of $\lambda$ over training could provide additional performance improvement.
+\paragraph{Loss mixing parameter} As a loss, PUUPL uses a convex combination of a loss for the assigned pseudo-labels and the remaining PU data using a mixing coefficient $\lambda$ (Eq.~\ref{eq:combined_loss}).
+The best performing combination used $\lambda=0.1$, with modest performance reduction until $\lambda=0.5$ (Fig.~\ref{fig:robustness}c), with too small values nullifying the effect of pseudo-labeling, and larger values harming performance.
+In general, when too few samples are pseudo-labeled, the loss $\mathcal{L}_L$ is a high variance estimator of the classification risk, and thus should not be weighted excessively.
+This effect may be reduced as more pseudo-labels are added, and dynamic adaptation of $\lambda$ over training could provide an additional performance improvement.